Herbal Profiles #108

 Celebrity adoption is powerful, but it’s not a silver bullet.

-• Overcrowding: Too many celebrity entrants could cheapen the space, repeating the saturation of celebrity tequila.
+Authenticity risk: If consumers see these partnerships as cash grabs, trust erodes.
+Regulatory headwinds: No celebrity can insulate brands from aggressive enforcement.
+Overcrowding: Too many celebrity entrants could cheapen the space, repeating the saturation of celebrity tequila.

 Still, the momentum is undeniable.
 Celebrities bring attention, eyeballs, & they accelerate consumer comfort and political acceptance.